vaido-world/Global-Redesign-Institute/README.md

 A social experience, a social programming, social development.
 Social redesign institute.
 Everything is public domain by default.
 1. Step make some kind of prototype where everyone can edit everything on a website and it is synced.
+2. What happens when multiple users try to edit the same document?
+3. Source control and version control
+4. How would you determine what is quality content and the document is not being broken maliciously?

 ## Open Source Software to use